strapi/documentation/docusaurus/docs/dev-docs/data-management/transfer.md

 A salt transfer token should be defined in the [admin panel configuration](/dev-docs/configurations/admin-panel) file.
 :::

-The `strapi transfer` command requires a Transfer token issued by the destination instance.
-To generate a Transfer token in the Admin panel use the instructions in the [User Guide](/user-docs/settings/managing-global-settings#creating-a-new-transfer-token).
+The `strapi transfer` command requires a transfer token issued by the destination instance.
+To generate a transfer token in the admin panel use the instructions in the [User Guide](/user-docs/settings/managing-global-settings#creating-a-new-transfer-token).

 ## Setup and run the data transfer